Palestinian Journalist Fatally Shot While Covering Gaza Protest

 The Palestinian Journalists' Syndicate in Gaza said an additional five Palestinian reporters covering the border protests were wounded by Israeli fire.
 NPR met two of them, in hospital beds with serious leg wounds, who said they were shooting photos on the border and wearing PRESS-labeled vests when they were shot.

 The Israeli military said it does not intentionally target journalists and is looking into the matter.
-Lt.
-Col. Jonathan Conricus, a military spokesman, said hours before Murtaja was shot that soldiers employ lethal fire only as a last resort.
+Hours before Murtaja was shot, Lt.
+Col. Jonathan Conricus, a military spokesman, said soldiers employ lethal fire only as a last resort.

 "No one gets shot by standing and looking.
 They are shot after commanders specifically approve it against a specific person or threat," Conricus said.